-- Computerized tomography (CT): CT can produce a more detailed image of the heart than standard X-rays and can rule out other possible problems such as pulmonary clots and aortic tears
+- CT: A CT can produce a more detailed image of the heart than standard X-rays and rule out other possible problems such as pulmonary clots and aortic tears,

-- Cardiac magnetic resonance imaging (MRI): using radio waves and magnetic fields, this technique builds up an accurate picture of the width of the heart walls
+- MRI of the heart: This uses radio waves and magnetic fields, this technique builds up an accurate picture of the width of the heart walls

-- Echocardiogram: builds up a detailed image of the heart using sound waves
+- Echocardiogram: This builds up a detailed image of the heart using sound waves.

 In most cases of pericarditis, the condition will not need treating.

-If treatment is necessary, the first line of defense is medication:
+When necessary, the first line of treatment is medication.

-- Over-the-counter pain medicine: without a prescription, drugs such as aspirin or ibuprofen can ease much of the pain and inflammation experienced in pericarditis.
-Prescription-strength painkillers might also be utilized if necessary
+- Over-the-counter (OTC) pain medicine: Without a prescription, OTC medicines, such as aspirin or ibuprofen, can ease much of the pain and inflammation experienced in pericarditis.
+Prescription-strength painkillers might also be used if necessary.

-- Colchicine (Colcrys): if the pericarditis is particularly painful or recurrent, colchicine might be prescribed.
-This drug, with anti-inflammatory effects, can minimize the duration and prevent recurrence.
+- Colchicine (Colcrys): If the pericarditis is particularly painful or recurrent, colchicine might be prescribed.
+This drug, which has anti-inflammatory effects, can minimize the duration and prevent recurrence.
 However, many people with existing conditions, such as liver or kidney disease, will be advised against taking it.
-Side effects include abdominal pain, vomiting and diarrhea
+Side effects include abdominal pain, vomiting, and diarrhea.

-- Corticosteroids: if neither of the first two actions have worked, corticosteroids may be employed.
-Research has shown, however, that if steroids are given during the first attack of pericarditis, the patient is six times more likely to have a relapse; for this reason, they are the last port of call.
-Side effects include weight gain, mood swings and increased sweating.
+- Corticosteroids: If neither of the first two options have worked, corticosteroids may be employed.
+If steroids are given during the first attack of pericarditis, the person with pericarditis is more likely to have a relapse.
+For this reason, they are the last port of call.
+Side effects include weight gain, mood swings, and increased sweating.

-- Pericardiectomy: if the pericardium has become particularly rigid and is causing the heart additional stress, the entire sac might be removed surgically.
-This is very much a last resort; there is a 5% risk of the operation causing death.
+- Pericardiectomy: If the pericardium has become particularly rigid and is causing the heart additional stress, the entire sac might be removed by surgery.
+This is used a last resort, as there is a small risk of the operation causing death.